sanjeevbhusal/Health-Website/README.md

 #### :red_circle:Is the website Responsive?

-The college project didnot required responsiveness.
+:fast_forward:The college project didnot required responsiveness.
 So, this website is not responsive
 #### :red_circle:Who designed the website?

-The design of the website is inspired from Healthline.com
+:fast_forward:The design of the website is inspired from Healthline.com

 #### :red_circle:Does the website involves Framework/Libraries ?
-No any framework were used.This is build using Vanilla CSS and Vanilla Javascript.
+:fast_forward:No any framework were used.This is build using Vanilla CSS and Vanilla Javascript.